Municipal Incorporation Process for Okanagan Falls

 Okanagan Falls is located within the traditional territory of the Syilx (Okanagan) People – represented in the immediate area by the Osoyoos Indian Band, who have lived in and cared for this area for thousands of years.

-Name possibilities under consideration
+Name possibilities considered

 Boundaries and services